-Exhibit 2.8: Typical terrestrial microwave capacities and range [Source: GSMA, Network Strategies]18
+Exhibit 2.8: Typical terrestrial microwave capacities and range [Source: GSMA, Network Strategies]

-Mobile data traffic is expected to grow by 24-39% annually in APAC countries over 2021-2026.19 As the demand for mobile data grows, many cell sites beyond urban areas may become underserved compared to urban sites using high capacity links (fibre and microwave).
-We estimate that there are around 1.7 million cell sites serving populations beyond urban areas in the APAC region.
-Using forecasts of the types of backhaul links developed for north-east, south and south-east Asia by GSMA and the number of cell sites in each country,^{20,21} we estimate that about 200,000 sites and 550 million subscribers will be underserved by 2025 and about 975,000 sites and 1.2 billion subscribers will be underserved by 2030 (Exhibit 2.9).22
+Mobile data traffic is expected to grow by 35% annually in Sub-Saharan Africa and by 43% in North Africa over 2022-2027.
+As the demand for mobile data grows, many cell sites beyond urban areas may become underserved compared to urban sites using high-capacity links (fibre and microwave).
+We estimate that there are around 366,000 cell sites serving populations beyond urban areas in Africa.
+Using GSMA forecasts of the types of backhaul links developed for Sub-Saharan and North Africa and the number of cell sites in each country we estimate that about 57,000 sites and 148 million subscribers will be underserved by 2026 and about 226,000 sites and 362 million will be underserved by 2031 (Exhibit 2.9).